codewithmokone/plppythonfirstassignment/README.md

 If division by zero is attempted, the program will print an error message:

-Error: Division by zero is not allowed.
+- Error: Division by zero is not allowed.

-## Customization

-You can extend this calculator by adding more operators or improving input validation.

 ## License